 The Modified Internal Rate of Return, often just called the MIRR, is a powerful and frequently used investment performance indicator.
 Yet, it’s commonly misunderstood by many finance and commercial real estate professionals.
-In this post we’ll take a deep dive into the concept of the MIRR.
-We’ll define the MIRR, look at the logic and intuition behind the MIRR, dispel some common mistakes and misconceptions, and finally we’ll tie it all together with a relevant example.
+In this post, we’ll take a deep dive into the concept of the MIRR.
+We’ll define the MIRR, look at the logic and intuition behind the MIRR, dispel some common mistakes and misconceptions, and finally, we’ll tie it all together with a relevant example.

 What is MIRR?

-First of all, what is the definition of MIRR?
+First, what is the definition of MIRR?
 The Modified Internal Rate of Return (MIRR) is a variation of the traditional Internal Rate of Return (IRR) calculation in that it computes IRR with explicit reinvestment rate and finance rate assumptions.
 The MIRR accounts for the reinvestment of any positive interim cash flows by using a reinvestment rate, and it also accounts for any negative cash flows by using a finance rate (also known as a safe rate).

-The reason why these two rates are used is because it allows for any positive cash flows thrown off by an investment over the holding period to be reinvested at the “reinvestment rate”.
-It also allows any negative cash flows to be discounted back to the present time at the “finance rate” to determine how much needs to be set aside today in order to fund the future cash outflows.
+The reason why these two rates are used is that it allows for any positive cash flows thrown off by an investment over the holding period to be reinvested at the “reinvestment rate”.
+It also allows any negative cash flows to be discounted back to the present time at the “finance rate” to determine how much needs to be set aside today to fund the future cash outflows.

 By using this approach, the MIRR boils a set of cash flows down to just two numbers: 1) a single initial investment amount at the present time and 2) a total accumulated capital amount at the end of the holding period.
 Then, a single rate of return can be calculated using only these two numbers, which results in what’s known as the MIRR.